About Me

 Hi there!

-My name is Julia Migliore, and I am a scientist in-training.
+My name is Julia Migliore and I am a biochemist who loves Jesus.

 One of my all-time favorite things to do in the world is to talk to people about science, especially about the molecular level of life.

 Faith gives a special depth and purpose to scientific discovery.
-Science describes wonders which inspire faith.
+Science describes wonders that inspire faith.
 If you profess Christian faith and you have trouble accepting certain scientific findings, I encourage you to pray for clarity and keep exploring.
-If you are a science-minded person and you do not see how faith can be a result of logic and reason, I encourage you to explore also.
+If you are a science-minded person and you do not see how faith can come from logic and reason, I encourage you to explore also.
 My personal experience has shown me that an attitude of exploration and a habit of critical thinking does wonders.

 I hope you will join me in this adventure through the world of proteins, their makeup, their shapes, their jobs, and their impact.
 See you in the blog!